-Merlin and the Maze April 8, 2012Posted by nrhatch in Fiction, Life Lessons, Mindfulness, Synchronicity & Mystery.
+Merlin and the Maze April 8, 2012Posted by nrhatch in Fiction, Magick & Mystery, Mindfulness.

 We reached the centre of the maze, and I spied a bronze plaque, “This is the centre, you now have two choices.”